peteroupc/peteroupc.github.io/graphics.md

 [^12]: Especially if the library is self-contained and implements the specification with as little source code as possible.
 The following are examples of a graphics library that follows the spirit of this specification, even though it doesn't necessarily meet its requirements exactly: [**_Tilengine_**](https://github.com/megamarc/Tilengine), [**_kit_**](https://github.com/rxi/kit/), [**_DOS-like_**](https://github.com/mattiasgustavsson/dos-like), [**_raylib_'s `rlsw` software renderer**](https://github.com/raysan5/raylib).
 Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/).

+[^13]: An example is _Loom_ (1990).

-[^13]: MS-DOS applications are normally limited to 640 kibibytes or less of _conventional memory_, along with whatever memory is carried by the video card.
+[^14]: MS-DOS applications are normally limited to 640 kibibytes or less of _conventional memory_, along with whatever memory is carried by the video card.
 (PCs running on the very early Intel 8086 and 8088 processors can map out no more than 640 kibibytes of system memory.)
 262,144 bytes is the usual minimum of graphics memory for VGA video cards.

-[^14]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.
+[^15]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.

-[^15]: In addition to the resolutions shown here, there are modern games that employ low resolutions with the same 16:9 aspect ratio as high-definition displays.
+[^16]: In addition to the resolutions shown here, there are modern games that employ low resolutions with the same 16:9 aspect ratio as high-definition displays.
 These include 640 &times; 360 (_Blasphemous_); 400 &times; 225 (_Unsighted_); 480 &times; 270 (_Enter the Gungeon_); 320 &times; 180 (_Celeste_).

-[^16]: VGA mode 12h (16 colors).
+[^17]: VGA mode 12h (16 colors).

-[^17]: PlayStation (One); Nintendo 3DS lower screen; larger VGA "mode X" (256 colors).
+[^18]: PlayStation (One); Nintendo 3DS lower screen; larger VGA "mode X" (256 colors).

-[^18]: Commodore 64; NEC PC-8001; VGA mode 13h (256 colors); Color/Graphics Adapter (CGA) 4-color mode; Atari ST 16-color mode; [**Amiga NTSC**](https://blog.johnnovak.net/2022/04/15/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-the-amiga).
+[^19]: Commodore 64; NEC PC-8001; VGA mode 13h (256 colors); Color/Graphics Adapter (CGA) 4-color mode; Atari ST 16-color mode; [**Amiga NTSC**](https://blog.johnnovak.net/2022/04/15/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-the-amiga).

-[^19]: One commonly supported "super-VGA" mode, especially in mid-1990s gaming, and which was also recommended by the _PC 98 System Design Guide_.
+[^20]: One commonly supported "super-VGA" mode, especially in mid-1990s gaming, and which was also recommended by the _PC 98 System Design Guide_.

-[^20]: One low resolution recommended by the _PC 98 System Design Guide_.
+[^21]: One low resolution recommended by the _PC 98 System Design Guide_.

-[^21]: Nintendo DS; NEC PC-6001; Sega Master System/Sega Mark III; MSX; Colecovision.
+[^22]: Nintendo DS; NEC PC-6001; Sega Master System/Sega Mark III; MSX; Colecovision.

-[^22]: Rarely used VGA display mode.
+[^23]: Rarely used VGA display mode.

-[^23]: PlayStation 2 NTSC.
+[^24]: PlayStation 2 NTSC.

-[^24]: Sega Mega Drive/Sega Genesis; Neo Geo NTSC.
+[^25]: Sega Mega Drive/Sega Genesis; Neo Geo NTSC.

-[^25]: Effective resolution of Famicom/Nintendo Entertainment System NTSC; Super Famicom/Super Nintendo Entertainment System NTSC; minimum resolution of PC Engine/TurboGrafx 16.
+[^26]: Effective resolution of Famicom/Nintendo Entertainment System NTSC; Super Famicom/Super Nintendo Entertainment System NTSC; minimum resolution of PC Engine/TurboGrafx 16.

-[^26]: Nintendo Entertainment System PAL; Super Nintendo Entertainment System PAL.
+[^27]: Nintendo Entertainment System PAL; Super Nintendo Entertainment System PAL.

-[^27]: Game Boy Advance.
+[^28]: Game Boy Advance.

-[^28]: Game Boy, Game Boy Color, Sega Game Gear.
+[^29]: Game Boy, Game Boy Color, Sega Game Gear.

-[^29]: Aspect ratio found above all in PAL (phase-alternating-line) displays.
+[^30]: Aspect ratio found above all in PAL (phase-alternating-line) displays.

-[^30]: Amiga PAL ("square" pixels); Neo Geo PAL.
+[^31]: Amiga PAL ("square" pixels); Neo Geo PAL.

-[^31]: PlayStation 2 PAL.
+[^32]: PlayStation 2 PAL.
 Note that this covers more than 307,200 total pixels.

-[^32]: PAL overscan.
+[^33]: PAL overscan.

-[^33]: Hercules Graphics Card two-color.
+[^34]: Hercules Graphics Card two-color.

-[^34]: Color/Graphics Adapter (CGA) two-color; NEC PC-8801 8-color mode; Atari ST 4-color mode.
+[^35]: Color/Graphics Adapter (CGA) two-color; NEC PC-8801 8-color mode; Atari ST 4-color mode.

-[^35]: 12-inch classic Macintosh.
+[^36]: 12-inch classic Macintosh.

-[^36]: 16 colors.
+[^37]: 16 colors.

-[^37]: NEC PC-9801 8-color mode; Atari ST two-color.
+[^38]: NEC PC-9801 8-color mode; Atari ST two-color.

-[^38]: Apple II.
+[^39]: Apple II.

-[^39]: PlayStation Portable.
+[^40]: PlayStation Portable.

-[^40]: MSX 2.
+[^41]: MSX 2.

-[^41]: Effective resolution of Nintendo 3DS upper screen without parallax effect.
+[^42]: Effective resolution of Nintendo 3DS upper screen without parallax effect.

-[^42]: Virtual Boy.
+[^43]: Virtual Boy.

-[^43]: One "Tandy graphics adapter" mode.
+[^44]: One "Tandy graphics adapter" mode.

-[^44]: Minimum resolution for "handheld PCs" (_Windows CE Programmer's Guide_, MSDN Library, June 1998).
+[^45]: Minimum resolution for "handheld PCs" (_Windows CE Programmer's Guide_, MSDN Library, June 1998).

-[^45]: S. Pruitt, "Frequently Asked Questions About HTML Coding for Internet Explorer 3.0", updated Jan.
+[^46]: S. Pruitt, "Frequently Asked Questions About HTML Coding for Internet Explorer 3.0", updated Jan.
 30, 1997.

-[^46]: Fabien Sanglard, _Game Engine Black Book: Doom_.
+[^47]: Fabien Sanglard, _Game Engine Black Book: Doom_.

-[^47]: Until the early 1990s, the number of pixels an application can transfer per second was usually small, limiting the supported size and frame rate for arbitrary video content.
+[^48]: Until the early 1990s, the number of pixels an application can transfer per second was usually small, limiting the supported size and frame rate for arbitrary video content.
 Indeed, for example, the _Multimedia PC Specification_ (1992) recommended that video cards be able to transfer up to 8-bit-per-pixel graphics at a rate of 140,000 pixels per second or faster given 40 percent of CPU bandwidth.
 The Multimedia PC level 2 specification (1993) upped this recommendation to 1.2 million pixels per second (sufficient for 320 &times; 240 pixel video at 15 frames per second, the recommendation in article Q139826, "AVI Video Authoring Tips & Compression Options Dialog Box", 1995).
 For details on these specifications, see article Q106055 in the Microsoft Knowledge Base.
 Both recommendations are far from the 6.144 million pixels per second needed to display 640 &times; 480 pixel video smoothly at 20 frames per second.

-[^48]: By contrast, 3-D video cards have been offered for professional-use computers since the mid-1980s; the first such cards for PCs that supported real-time display were [**introduced in 1988**](https://retro.swarm.cz/sgi-irisvision-add-in-3d-accelerator-for-pc-1990/).
+[^49]: By contrast, 3-D video cards have been offered for professional-use computers since the mid-1980s; the first such cards for PCs that supported real-time display were [**introduced in 1988**](https://retro.swarm.cz/sgi-irisvision-add-in-3d-accelerator-for-pc-1990/).

-[^49]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (_Michael Abrash's Graphics Programming Black Book_, chapter 69).
+[^50]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (_Michael Abrash's Graphics Programming Black Book_, chapter 69).

-[^50]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".
+[^51]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".

-[^51]: The _Multimedia PC Specification_ (1992) required support in "multimedia PCs" for playback of at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
+[^52]: The _Multimedia PC Specification_ (1992) required support in "multimedia PCs" for playback of at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
 The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for playing back at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.

-[^52]: PC games released in 1999 tended to require 32 million bytes of system memory.
+[^53]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.

-[^53]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
+[^54]: For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
 Dobb's Journal_, August 2000); to be noted here is that the game normally ran at 320 &times; 240 pixels.<br>(4) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.<br>(5) An [**early study of polygon rendering rates**](http://www-graphics.stanford.edu/~bjohanso/index-virge-study.html) in DOS-based 3-D games, by B. Johanson and B. Oberstein (1996), shows the difficulty of finding triangle output rates in DOS games.